-- □ Knowledge There is cooperation within the network. - Attitude I learned to be responsible. - □ Skills Parang nagkakaroon ng spiritual growth pagdating sa skills.
-(It seems that spiritual growth was also achieved.)
+- Personal - □ Knowledge There is cooperation within the network. - □ Attitude I learned to be responsible. - Skills Parang nagkakaroon ng spiritual growth pagdating sa skills.
+(It seems that spiritual growth was also achieved.) - Organizational - Relationships Because of FIFF, emotional growth and changes were recognized. - Policies Before, we used to be generic with our policies.

-Organizational

-- Relationships Because of FIFF, emotional growth and changes were recognized. - Policies Before, we used to be generic with our policies.
 Now, we learned to be more specific when we create and disseminate policies.
 [An example of policy consideration is] fostering safe spaces.

-Community

-- □ Relationships Our communication has improved.
+- Practices We break down our tasks and focus on them, so that the work is continuous instead of constantly changing what we need to do. - Community - □ Relationships Our communication has improved.
 Before, we lacked communication, and our progress was slow.
 Sometimes, we'd even have miscommunication.
 Now, it's clearer. - □ Practices We focused on building a safe environment. - □ Project We promote [accessibility] in our projects.